Discover How Dr. Jones from Springfield Is Attracting High-Value Dental Implant Patients Using This One Secret Strategy

 And SEO wasn’t working either.
 That was a complete failure—a dream that never materialized.

-And big dental marketing agency he was using didn’t seem to understand what kind of dentistry Dr. Jones was doing.
+The big dental marketing agency he was using didn’t seem to understand what kind of dentistry Dr. Jones was doing.
 There was no personal connection.
-And they often didn’t answer phone calls.
+They often didn’t answer phone calls.

 • The market

 • The practice